jaredhoberock/thrust-workshop/fun_with_points/README.md

 It's not really the fairest of comparisons -- the GPU is fairly recent and beefy while the CPU is getting a little long in the tooth -- but I hope the outcome has persuaded you that the general strategy of building parallel programs out of __high-level, reusable building blocks__ goes a long way towards ensuring parallel applications stay __performance portable and scalable__ across different architectures.

-It's true that a lower-level program which targeted individual threads, optimized for specific cache sizes, or programmed CUDA kernels directly might net us higher performance for either solution, but the cost of persuing such a path would be significant.
+It's true that a lower-level program which targeted individual threads, optimized for hardware-specific cache sizes, or programmed CUDA kernels directly might net us higher performance for either solution, but the cost of persuing such a path would be significant.
 Moreover, it's unlikely that the hard-won performance of a lower-level solution would be portable across generations of hardware within the same processor family, much less the vastly different architectures of the CPU and GPU.

-Since we've built our program out of __abstract parallel primitives__ which are agnostic to processor-specific idiosyncracies, we can be comfortable that our program will continue to scale as __parallel processor architectures grow wider__.
+Since we've built our program out of __abstract parallel primitives__ which are agnostic to processor-specific idiosyncracies, we can be comfortable that the performance of our program will continue to scale as __parallel processor architectures grow wider__.

 Wrapping Up
 -----------

-TODO
+In working through this example, we saw how hazards like shared mutable state hidden in sequential programs require us to think differently when going parallel.
+One way to think parallel is to adopt the mindset of building programs composed of abstract, high-level algorithms like `thrust::sort` operating on collections like `thrust::device_vector`.
+Operating at a higher level of abstraction allows us to stay portable and retarget our applications at different parallel platforms with ease.

-I hope I have persuaded you that building parallel programs out of high-level, abstract parallel algorithms goes a long way in
+This is often easier said than done.
+In our example, we had the luxury of building a simple parallel application from scratch.
+In real world legacy codebases, any high-level parallelism inherent to the problem is often obscured by low-level sequential constructs.
+Teasing the implicit parallelism out of an existing sequential program can be tricky.

-A recent and beefy GPU versus a few-years old middle of the road CPU.
-The CPU mode might have also fared better had it been parallelized (try that out yourself with [Thrust's multicore CPU backends](https://github.com/thrust/thrust/wiki/Device-Backends)).
+Since parallel processors are here to stay, it makes sense to first identify the high-level parallel structure of a problem whenever embarking on a new programming adventure.
+Thrust is a great way to build parallel C++ programs while remaining performance portable across different architectures.

-We also had the privilege of building our application from scratch rather than integrating it into a complex, existing legacy codebase.
+If you're interested in learning more about Thrust, check out the [quick start guide](https://github.com/thrust/thrust/wiki/Quick-Start-Guide) or browse the [extensive collection of example programs](https://github.com/thrust/thrust/tree/master/examples) to discover the parallelism hidden in everyday computations.